US vs. German Pliers (WIRE CUTTERS)? Knipex vs. Snap-On, Irwin, Milwaukee, DeWalt, Craftsman, Wiha

 I can’t place the pin inward against the pivot point since the Illinois Industrial Tool cutters don’t extend inward to the pivot point.

-You’ll need a firm hand if you use the Illinois Industrial Tool pliers to cut through a nail at 195 pounds.
+If you use the Illinois Industrial Tool pliers to cut through a nail at 195 pounds, you’ll need a firm hand.
 At $11, the second least expensive brand that will be tested is made by Cobalt.
 All the brands of diagonal cutting pliers we’ll be trying are eight inches long, except for the Cobalt brand, which is seven inches.

 Even though the shorter handles of the Cobalt offer less leverage than the Illinois Industrial Tools brand, the Cobalt still performed much better at 158 pounds.
 At $15, the third least expensive brand that will be tested is made by CRAFTSMAN.